Topher50/Webex-download/README.md

 Requires csv file that contains each users firstname, lastname, email.

 Admin name, email, and password are hardcoded.
 URL is hardcoded.
 Destination of files is hardcoded.
+Everything that is hardcode dependent is labeled with a TODO comment.

 Dependent on selenium chrome driver.

+I used eclispe to do the development and to sort out the dependencies.